linode/docs/docs/guides/platform/vlan/getting-started-with-vlans/index.md

 ### Assigning an IPAM Address

 IPAM (IP Address Management) is the system that allows users to assign and manage IP addresses for each VLAN configured on a Linode.
-When attaching a VLAN to a Linode, an **IPAM Address** can be manually entered.
+When attaching a VLAN to a Linode, an **IPAM Address** can be specified in address/netmask format.
 This should be a unique IP address that doesn't already exist within the VLAN or on the public internet.
 It is common to use an address within the 10.0.0.0/8 range (10.0.0.0 – 10.255.255.255).
 For example, here are typical IPAM addresses for two Linodes connected to the same VLAN:

 - Linode 1: `10.0.0.1/24`
 - Linode 2: `10.0.0.2/24`